TimDaub/videogame/README.md

 # VIDEOGAME

-A side scroller that I wrote from scatch.
+A side scroller I wrote from scratch.

 ### Prerequisites